daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

   - Sell abow Sun opening price (overbought condition is when opening price is lower than we want to buy)
 - See videos of
-  [how to trade London Open KZ](https://www.youtube.com/watch?v=G8OEsUAoIWE&ab_channel=TheInnerCircleTrader) (Killzones), or how to map them out on London Open KZ and NY open KZ
+  [how to trade London Open KZ](https://www.youtube.com/watch?v=G8OEsUAoIWE&ab_channel=TheInnerCircleTrader) (Killzones), to know how to map them out on London Open KZ and NY open KZ
 - See video of
   [ICT Forex - Trading The Key Swing Points](https://youtu.be/T0JyGdJ28fM)
     - General rule of thumb (Engineering the Liquidity):